How I Met Your Father: Reception

-Audience viewership
+Viewership

+Season 1

-According to Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, How I Met Your Father was the fifth most in-demand new show, during the week of March 12, 2022, to March 18, 2022.
-According to Whip Media's TV Time, How I Met Your Father was the 5th most watched original series across all platforms in the United States, during the week of January 23, 2022, as well during the week of January 30, 2022, the 8th during the week of February 13, 2022, the 4th during the week of March 13, 2022, and the 3rd during the week of March 20, 2022.
+According to Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, How I Met Your Father was the fifth most in-demand new show during the week of March 12, 2022, to March 18, 2022.
+Whip Media's app TV Time, which tracks viewership data for the more than 19 million worldwide users of its app, reported that How I Met Your Father was the fifth-most streamed original series in the U.S. during the weeks of January 23 and January 30, 2022.
+It ranked eighth during the week of February 13, fourth during the week of March 13, and third during the week of March 20, 2022.

+Season 2

-According to Whip Media's TV Time, How I Met Your Father was the most watched original series across all platforms in the United States, during the week of January 29, 2023, as well during the week of February 5, 2023, the 2nd during the week of February 12, 2023, the 3rd during the week of February 19, 2023, the 2nd during the week of February 26, 2023, the 2nd during the week of March 5, 2023, the 3rd during the week of March 12, 2023.
+Whip Media's TV Time reported that How I Met Your Father was the most-streamed original series in the U.S. during the week of January 29 to February 5, 2023, and held the second position during the weeks of February 12, February 26 to March 5, and June 4, 2023.
+It was ranked third during the weeks of February 19, March 12, March 26, April 2, and May 28, and fourth during the week of March 19.
+Furthermore, How I Met Your Father was ranked as the twenty-sixth most-watched streaming original television series of 2023, according to Whip Media.

 Critical response

-The review aggregator website Rotten Tomatoes reported a 38% approval rating with an average rating of 5/10, based on 45 critic reviews.
+For the first season, the review aggregator website Rotten Tomatoes reported a 36% approval rating, based on 47 critic reviews, with an average rating of 4.4/10.
 The website's critics consensus reads, "How I Met Your Father takes great pains to update its predecessor's formula for a modern audience, but this stilted retread only amounts to a painful slog."
-Metacritic, which uses a weighted average, assigned a score of 49 out of 100 based on 19 critics, indicating "mixed or average reviews."
+Metacritic, which uses a weighted average, assigned a score of 49 out of 100 based on 19 critics, indicating "mixed or average reviews".

+The show's second season has a 33% approval rating on Rotten Tomatoes based on 6 critic reviews, with an average rating of 4.3/10.